Social protection of the business manager

 However, the officer must meet the following conditions:

-- It must have been insured for at least 12 months.
+• It must be insured for at least 12 months.

-- He must have worked at least 600 hours or contributed to an employee at least equal to 24,400.60 during the 12 months preceding the stoppage of work or the medical finding of invalidity.
+• He must have worked at least 600 hours or have paid contributions on an employee at least equal to 24,989.30 during the 12 months preceding the work stoppage or the medical finding of invalidity.

-The CPAM medical officer shall determine the working capacity of the officer.
-It is then categorized by the health insurance fund according to the type of disability.
+The CPAM medical officer determines the executive's ability to work.
+It is then classified by the health insurance fund according to the type of disability.
 The category to which he belongs determines the amount of the invalidity pension to which he is entitled.

 FYI

-For categories 2 and 3, a return to work is possible once the occupational physician declares the manager fit to return to work.
+For categories 2 and 3, a return to employment is possible once the occupational physician declares the manager fit to return to work.

-The pension application can be made directly by the CPAM or by the manager.
+The pension application can be made directly by the CPAM or by the executive.

-The manager's request may be made if he considers that his state of health reduces his capacity to work.
-He can prepare a medical file with his attending physician and make an appointment with the CPAM medical service to tell him if he meets the conditions for applying for a pension.
+The request of the manager may be made if he considers that his state of health reduces his capacity for work.
+He or she can prepare a medical file with his or her attending doctor and make an appointment with the CPAM medical service to see if he or she is eligible to apply for a pension.

-- Ile de France (except Seine-et-Marne): Regional Health Insurance Fund of Ile-de-France (CRAMIF)
+• Ile de France (except Seine-et-Marne): French regional health insurance fund of Ile-de-France (CRAMIF)

 Who shall I contact